 The Revo-Spec technology gives the truck suspension that is more often found on larger vehicles.
 It makes for a responsive ride and better performance on large jumps and hills.
 Plus the all-terrain 2.2” front and rear tires provide superior traction.
 Those sophisticated rubber compounds get a better grip on dirt, concrete, and more.

 With great acceleration that reaches 30 miles per hour or more, this is one of the best all-terrain Traxxas trucks out there.
 It has lots of upgrade options to make the easy handling on jumps and turns even better.
-Also, you’re sure to appreciate the lower center of gravity for more balanced weight distribution.
+Also, you’re sure to appreciate the lower center of gravity for a more balanced weight distribution.
 One drawback is that it reverses quickly, so it would be easier to manage if it slowed down while backing up.

 Below are some tips and hints for buying a new RC car or truck, whether it’s from Traxxas or another RC brand.